epam/edp-install/docs/operator-guide/install-edp.md

 # Install EDP

 Inspect the main steps to install EPAM Delivery Platform.
-Please check the prerequisites section before starting the installation.
+Please check the [Prerequisites Overview](prerequisites.md) page before starting the installation.
 There are two ways to deploy EPAM Delivery Platform: using Helm (see below) and using [Helmfile](./install-via-helmfile.md#deploy-epam-delivery-platform).

 !!! note